free-audio/clap-imgui-support/README.md

-building CLAP plugins with IMGUI as UI framework
+Building CLAP plugins with IMGUI as UI framework

 Supported platforms:
 - MacOS with Metal